FRCBS/KIR-imputation/README.md

 **Imputing KIRs with ready-made models**

 The imputation script needs a plink .bim file as well as a genotype dosage file (.raw).
-This needs to be in a correct allele orientation, so using the allele reference file from the /models folder is required when converting to dosage format:
+This has to be in a correct allele orientation, so using the allele reference file from the /models folder is required when converting to dosage format:
 ```
 plink --bfile ./test/1kG_data/chr19_phase3_KIR \
       --recode-allele ./models/plink_allele_ref \